twisted/klein/README.rst

 It is not 'micro' in that it depends on things outside the standard library.
 This is primarily because it is built on widely used and well tested components like `Werkzeug <http://werkzeug.pocoo.org/>`_ and `Twisted <http://twistedmatrix.com>`_.

-A `Klein bottle <https://en.wikipedia.org/wiki/Klein_bottle>`_ is an example of a non-orientable surface, and a glass Klein bottle looks like a twisted bottle or twisted flask.
-This, of course, made it too good of a pun to pass up.

 Klein's documentation can be found at `Read The Docs <http://klein.readthedocs.org>`_.